Measurement of spin observables in the quasi-free np-> {pp}_s pi- reaction at 353 MeV: Results

 The experimental data were divided into five bins in the pion emission angle $\theta_{\pi}$ and $\xi/PQ$ was fitted as a linear function of $\cos^2\varphi_{\pi}$ in each bin.
 The acceptance of the apparatus was significantly higher for events with large $\cos^2\varphi_{\pi}$ so that the value of $A_{y,y}$ was determined with smaller uncertainty than that of $A_{x,x}$.
 The results for both spin-correlation parameters are shown in Fig.~\ref{fig:AxxAyy} as a function of $\theta_{\pi}$.

 As can be seen from Eq.~(\ref{eq:expAsym}), the experiment is essentially self-analyzing.
-The values determined for $A_{x,x}$ and $A_{y,y}$ depend only on the product of the beam and target polarizations $PQ$ but this can be controlled by demanding that $A_{y,y}=1$ for all angles.
+The values obtained for $A_{x,x}$ and $A_{y,y}$ depend only on the product of the beam and target polarizations $PQ$ and this can be determined by requiring that $A_{y,y}=1$ when averaged over all pion angles.
 This property of the experiment also provides a powerful tool to study systematic uncertainties in the measurement.
 The fitted constant value of $A_{y,y}=1.08\pm 0.04$ is consistent with unity when one takes into account the 0.11 uncertainty coming from the error in the polarization product.
 By demanding that $A_{y,y}=1$, one obtains the more precise measurement of the polarization product, $PQ=0.373\pm 0.015$, that can then be used in the determination of $A_{x,x}$.

 In order to reduce the uncertainty in the extraction of $A_{x,x}$, it was assumed that $A_{y,y}=1$ for all $\theta_{\pi}$ and the $\cos^2\varphi_{\pi}$ fit repeated.
-It was this procedure that led to the results shown in Fig.~\ref{fig:AxxAyy}b).
+It was this procedure that led to the results shown in Fig.~\ref{fig:AxxAyy}b.
 The uncertainty in $A_{x,x}$ is dominated by statistics.
 The systematic uncertainties originated from (\textit{i}) the polarization product error (0.04), (\textit{ii}) the possible difference in the up/down polarizations (0.01), (\textit{iii}) the relative normalization uncertainty (0.023), and (\textit{iv}) the effect of a longitudinal spin component arising from the Fermi motion in the deuteron (up to 0.07).

-Also shown in Fig.~\ref{fig:AxxAyy}b) is the value at $90^{\circ}$ of $A_{x,x}=0.51\pm0.11$ that is deduced from Eq.~(\ref{Axx_rel}) by using direct fits to the $\pi^0$ and $\pi^-$ production cross sections.
+Also shown in Fig.~\ref{fig:AxxAyy}b is the value at $90^{\circ}$ of $A_{x,x}=0.51\pm0.11$ that is deduced from Eq.~(\ref{Axx_rel}) by using direct fits to the $\pi^0$ and $\pi^-$ production cross sections.
 However, the error bar quoted here is purely statistical and does not include the systematic effect from the uncertainty in the relative normalizations.